-B2B marketers who are tracking their social campaigns by lead source have the option to see leads that originate from social and leads that are influenced by social.
+B2B marketers who are tracking their social The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. by lead source have the option to see leads that originate from social and leads that are influenced by social.
 As customers and buyers begin to use social to research products and services, these channels are going to play an increasingly important role.

 Not only could you find a lead who turns into pipeline and closed revenue directly from a social network, but you can also see which social channels and campaigns are accelerating your funnel, shortening the sales cycle and ultimately driving additional revenue.

 By the way, during my time at Marketo I have found several instances of revenue won as direct results from Twitter, Facebook and Linkedin, so pay attention to all of them equally.